msadouni/compass-responsive-embeds/README.md

 This extension helps embedding videos and iframes in responsive designs.

+It provides a `responsive-embed` mixin to apply on an element containing an embed, to scale it while keeping its ratio.

 See the blogs posts from [Anders M. Andersen](http://amobil.se/2011/11/responsive-embeds/) and [A List Apart](http://www.alistapart.com/articles/creating-intrinsic-ratios-for-video/) for more information.

 ## Installation